-2.2.1.
-Governing Board
+2.2.1 Governing Board

-Responsible for the definition of the access policy according to the provisions in the JU regulation and as described therein, approving the terms and conditions of calls, and the final allocation of resources to applications.
+The EuroHPC JU Governing Board (GB) is responsible for the definition of the access policy according to the provisions in the JU regulation and as described therein, approving the terms and conditions of calls, and the final allocation of resources to applications.

-2.2.2.
-The Executive Director
+2.2.2 The Executive Director

-Responsible for the implementation of the access policy, supported by the EuroHPC JU staff.
-The Executive Director is particularly empowered to decide autonomously on the allocation of resources to applications in case if emergency scenarios.
+The EuroHPC JU Executive Director (ED) is responsible for the implementation of the access policy, supported by the EuroHPC JU staff.
+The Executive Director is particularly empowered to decide autonomously on the allocation of resources to applications in case of emergency scenarios.

-2.2.3.
-EuroHPC JU Peer-review office
+2.2.3 EuroHPC JU Peer-Review office

-The EuroHPC JU Peer-review Office (PRO) comprises of EuroHPC staff members dedicated to the task of managing and implementing the Access Policy.
-The PRO is responsible for launching the calls, receiving the applications, performing the administrative checks, assigning applications to technical and scientific reviewers and supporting the Access Resource Committee to carry out the scientific peer-review process.
+The EuroHPC JU Peer-Review Office (PRO) comprises of EuroHPC staff members dedicated to the task of managing and implementing the Access Policy.
+The PRO is responsible for launching the calls, receiving the applications, performing the administrative checks, assigning applications to technical and scientific reviewers and supporting the Access Resource Committee to carry out the scientific Peer-Review process.
 It is also responsible for communicating the results to the successfully awarded projects and remains the main contact point for them.

-2.2.4.
-Access Resource Committee
+2.2.4 Access Resource Committee